-The Development Project shall offer contributions or incentives to each Dwelling Unit and/or employee1, at least once annually, for the Life of the Project.
-If requested by a resident or employee, the property owner shall pay for contributions or incentives equivalent to the cost of a (25, 50, 75, or 100 percent) monthly Muni only "M" pass, or equivalent value in e-cash loaded onto Clipper Card, per Dwelling Unit, and/or employee.
-The percent contribution shall be determined at the time of project approval and increased annually to reflect the two-year average consumer price index change for the San Francisco/San Jose Primary Metropolitan Statistical Area or the change in the cost of a monthly Muni only "M" pass, whichever is less.
+The Development Project (and subsequent property owner) shall proactively offer contributions or incentives to each Dwelling Unit and/or employee1, at least once annually, for the Life of the Project.
+If requested by a resident or employee, the property owner shall pay for contributions or incentives equivalent to the cost of a (25, 50, 75, or 100 percent) monthly Muni only "M" pass2, or equivalent value in e-cash loaded onto Clipper Card, per Dwelling Unit, and/or employee.

-Examples of contributions or incentives include non-taxable monthly subsidy to support bicycle purchase and maintenance or transit fare subsidies.
-Contributions or incentives must be spent on eligible sustainable transportation purposes.
-Ineligible expenses include: vehicle parking, personal vehicle purchase/lease/maintenance, for-hire ride hail services, tolls, or fines/citations.
+Examples of contributions or incentives include non-taxable monthly subsidy to support bicycle purchase and maintenance or public transit fare subsidies.
+Contributions or incentives must be spent on eligible sustainable transportation purposes.3 Ineligible expenses include: vehicle parking, personal vehicle purchase/lease/maintenance, for-hire ride hail services, tolls, or fines/citations.
 HOV-1 fulfills the Employer Paid Benefit option for projects subject to Environment Code Section 427.
 Commuter Benefits Program if a 100 percent subsidized monthly Muni only "M" pass, or equivalent value in e-cash loaded onto Clipper Card is provided (Option D).